-MR. WATTS Ah, Tom, the Eversteins changed their mind about the garage.
+Ah, Tom, the Eversteins changed their mind about the garage.
 They want it on the other side now.

-TOM (disconcerted) Oh - well, that's easy enough to fix

-He turns to his laptop as if he'll make the change right there and then.
+(disconcerted) Oh - well, that's easy enough to fix - (He starts tapping keys as if he'll make the change right there and then.)

-MR. WATTS And you'll recall that the other side is where, due to the lay of the land, the split level must be.
-TOM Okay... (this is still fixable) MR. WATTS And the only thing they want above the garage is the guest room.
-TOM (okay, now it's not fixable) But that means - I see.
+And you'll recall that the other side is where, due to the lay of the land, the split level must be.

+Okay...

+(this is still fixable)

+And the only thing they want above the garage is the guest room.

+(okay, now it's not fixable)

+But that means - I see.
 He tries to make light of the matter, but doesn't quite succeed: he's pissed off - all that work for nothing!

-TOM (CONT'D) You could've told - I mean, I guess I didn't get that email.
-MR. WATTS (making a point) Tom, you know we don't send out emails every time the client changes his mind about something. (beat) How many of you didn't know the Eversteins changed their mind about the garage.
-No one raises a hand, some awkwardly not doing so.
-Point made.
-The meeting proceeds.
-MR. WATTS (CONT'D) All right, moving on.
+You could've told - I mean, I guess I didn't get that email.

+(making a point)

+Tom, you know we don't send out emails every time the client changes his mind about something.

+Anyone here didn't know the Eversteins changed their mind about the garage.
+(There is silence.)

+All right, moving on.
 Kevin, you were going to give us a report on the new tech?

+KEVIN

-KEVIN Ah, yeah, I was, but...I Can't get it to work right.
+Ah, yeah, I was, but...I Can't get it to work right.
 I guess this can be the report.